Wax melts

 Safety

-They are typically used with electric or tea light wax warmers, which provide a controlled heat source for melting the wax.
-This eliminates the risk of fire hazards, making them a popular choice, especially for those who have pets and small children.
+They are typically used with electric or tea light wax warmers, which provide a controlled heat source for melting the wax and eliminate the risk of fire hazards.
+They are a popular choice, especially for those who have pets and small children.
+I use the tea light options, as I find the flame relaxing to watch when it’s nearby.

 Easy to Use